 HopMUN Model UN Team

-As the school’s official Model UN team, HopMUN participates in a number of conferences across North America, including Harvard, McGill, and Columbia.
-We’ll teach you how to not only form and communicate your policy proposals but to also make sure that you convince even your most bitter rivals that your solution is the only right way to go.
+As the school’s official Model UN team, HopMUN participates in a number of conferences across North America, including at Harvard, McGill, and Columbia universities.
+They teach students how to not only form and communicate policy proposals but also how to convince even the most bitter rivals that the HopMUN solution is the right way to go.